statamic/v2-docs/content/collections/docs/control-panel.md

 ## Disabling the Control Panel

-If you'd like to manage your site with files only, you can disable the Control Panel entirely by setting `$cp = false;` in your `index.php` file.
+If you'd like to manage your site with files only, you can disable the Control Panel entirely by setting `$control_panel = false;` in your `index.php` file.